zuozhenggh/learning-library/oci-library/oci-hol/configuring-auto-scaling/configuring-auto-scaling.md

 ## Step 4: Test the setup

 1. Wait until your Instance Pool change from *Scaling* to *Running* state.
 Under **Compute**, click **Instance Pools**, and then your pool name.
-You should see a Compute instance created.
+Click **Created Instances**, you should see a compute instance created.
 Click the Compute Instance name.
     ![](./images/Auto_Scaling_007.PNG " ")

 2. Note down the Public and Private IP of compute instance from the details page (Under **Primary VNIC Information** section).

-3. Open a web browser and enter load balancer's public IP address.
+3. Open a web browser and enter instance's public IP address.
 You should see the message: `Web Server IP: <instance private IP>`

 4. Switch to git bash window, if the ssh session to compute instance is still open then exit out of the session (quit command).